 Anxiety Questions and Answers

-Throughout my years of helping people I have given various answers to all sorts of questions around anxiety, and certain questions have come up far more than others.
+Throughout my years of helping people I have given various answers to all sorts of common questions around anxiety, and certain questions have come up far more than others.
 So, for everyone’s benefit, I have listed some of the more popular questions below.